ksfraser/PersonalRecordsOrganizer/IMPLEMENTATION_SUMMARY.md

    - Bidirectional data synchronization
    - Suggested updates management
    - Contact and record management
+   - Robust logging of all sync operations and errors
+   - Supports background and scheduled sync jobs for ongoing data consistency
+   - Extensible for future platforms (e.g., FrontAccounting) by adding new GUID fields and sync adapters

 4. **PDF Generation** (`EPM_PDF_Generator`)
    - Dynamic PDF creation from database records